- Student Experience

 Profile

 Dr. Patrick Hiesl is forestry professional by heart.
 He has earned his scientific degrees in Germany and the USA, and has deepened his skills in forest inventory and private woodlot management in Alberta, Canada.
 Following his graduate studies he has worked in academia as an assistant and associate professor of Forest Operations at Paul Smith's College in New York and Clemson University in South Carolina.
-He has several years of experience working with logging contractors to conduct time and motion studies on selected harvesting equipment, assess best management practices implementation, and evaluate overall harvesting costs.
-In addition to research, he has taught several courses in forest operations and wood procurement, but also conducted over 40 extension training programs surrounding the use of chainsaws, portable sawmills, and forest management.
+He has several years of experience working with logging contractors to conduct time and motion studies on selected harvesting equipment, assess best management practices implementation, evaluate overall harvesting costs.
+In addition to research, he has taught several courses in forest operations and wood procurement, and also conducted over 40 Extension training programs surrounding the use of chainsaws, portable sawmills, and small-scale forest management.
 Dr. Hiesl has published over 40 peer-reviewed and 25 trade magazine articles in various journals and presented his research results at conferences and logging contractor workshops across the USA and Canada.
-He currently is a South Carolina Registered Forester, SAF Certified Forester, FAA drone pilot, certified Project Management Professional (PMP) and an active member of the Council on Forest Engineering and the Society of American Foresters.
+He is currently a South Carolina Registered Forester, SAF Certified Forester, FAA remote pilot, certified Project Management Professional (PMP) and an active member of the Council on Forest Engineering and the Society of American Foresters.
+As of May 2026, he transitioned from a faculty role to an Extension Specialist role with Clemson Cooperative Extension Service.

 Research Interests